20.3.2026

 A Guide to Estate Planning

-An effective estate plan addresses asset distribution, who manages your estate, what happens if you lose capacity, and how to minimise tax and disputes.
+An effective estate plan addresses asset distribution, who manages your estate, what happens if you lose capacity, and how to manage potential tax consequences and disputes.

 At Velocity Legal, we create comprehensive estate plans covering wills, powers of attorney, trusts, superannuation, and dispute prevention strategies.